-Wales is waterfall country.
-Rivers roar from the highest mountains in the UK through woodlands, and over cliffs, until they roll gently into the ocean.
+When you visit Wales, you’ll discover that it is waterfall country!
+Rivers roar from the highest mountains in the UK through woodlands, over cliffs, until they roll gently to the ocean.
 This combination of rivers and geography, plus time-etched peaks, makes for some of the most dramatic waterfalls in the world.
-There are so many to discover, and each is easily accessible.
+There are so many to find, and each is easily accessible.
 Following are seven of our favorites, and three of them are in Snowdonia, the largest National Park in Wales.

 Share this Graphic On Your Site

 This entire area of Snowdonia, which has a series of falls, is called “Fairy Glen.”
 The main fall is about 25-feet-tall and it courses over angled rock that was formed during the last ice age.
 During the Edwardian era, there was a sweet path next to the river, the Crafnant, that feeds the falls.
 It was a popular spot for artists to recline and the upper-crust to stroll and imagine tales of ancient fairies.
 There were numerous sightings of fairies here, as well as elves and goblins.
 The village, just 5 miles away, has a traditional pub with local food.

 Also in Snowdonia, the park rangers have paid particular attention to keeping the area of Conwy Falls pristine.
 (You can feel it as you walk through the designated ancient woodlands.)
 Spectacular Conwy Falls races through the deep gorge of Fairy Glen, and there are plenty of paths and viewpoints to take it all in.
 The top portion of the falls is ideal for bird-watching—there are 32 species here alone—and you might catch a glimpse of wildlife.
 The café was designed by renowned Welsh architect, Sir Clough Williams-Ellis, and it’s just behind the falls on a spectacular path.